opascual/it-academy/README.md

 - `Tournament.php` talls the results of a small football competition.
 The outcome should be ordered by points, descending.
 In case of a tie, teams are ordered alphabetically.

 - `SimpleCipher.php` implements a simple shift cipher like Caesar and a more secure substitution cipher.
 The code allow us to specify a key and use that for the shift distance.
 This is called a substitution cipher.
 If someone doesn't submit a key at all, generates a truly random key of at least 100 alphanumeric characters in length.

+- `HighScores.php` returns the list of scores, the highest score from the list, the last added score and the three highest scores.